dslab-epfl/svshi/svshi/documentation/documentation.md

 **Unchecked functions** are used as a compromise between usability and formal verification, and as such must be used as little as possible: their content is not verified by SVSHI.
 Furthermore, they should be short and simple: we encourage developers to add one different unchecked function for each call to an external library.
 All logic that does not involve calls to the library should be done in `iteration()` to maximize code that is indeed formally verified.
 Nonetheless, the user can help the verification deal with their presence by annotating their docstring with _post-conditions_.

 Functions' **post-conditions** define a set of _axioms_ on the return value of the function: these conditions are assumed to be always true by SVSHI during verification.
 They are defined like this: `post: __return__ > 0`.
 You can use constants and other operations.
 You can add as many post-conditions as you like and need.
 Therefore, we encourage developers to avoid having conjunctions in post-conditions but rather to have multiple post-conditions.
-This does not make difference for the verification but helps the readability.
+This does not make a difference for the verification but helps the readability.
 However, keep in mind that these conditions are **assumed to be true** during formal verification!
 If these do not necessarily hold with respect to the external call, bad results can occur at runtime even though the code verification was successful!

 An example with multiple post-conditions could be: